Sjhunt93/IAP-2019-2020/Tutorials/Part 1/1 - Familiarisation.md

 If you have not already done so, please follow the <a href="../Getting%20Started.md">getting started notes</a> before attempting this practical.

-## What does this code do?
+## What is all this stuff?

 You will write code in one of two places.

--	The header (IAP.h) files
+-	The header `IAP.h` files
--	and a c++ (IAP.cpp) file.
+-	and a c++ `IAP.cpp` file.

-For now, however we will only use the IAP.cpp file, single click on this file to open it now.
+For this first task, we will only use the `IAP.cpp` file, single click on this file to open it now.
+If you accidentally double-click, close the separate window that will appear and try again.

-IAP.cpp is where you will be writing most of your C++ programs for this module.
+`IAP.cpp` is where you will be writing most of your C++ programs for this module.
 Files can be identified as C++ programs by either their, .cpp or .h extension.
 C++ program files are written in plain text so they may be opened using any ordinary text editor (including word, textedit, notepad, and so forth.).
 However, Xcode takes care of many other operations needed for creating and running a program.

-The code for this file will be broken down and explained bellow.
+The code for this file will be broken down and explained below.

 ## Comments